Bardsey Island: History

 For many years Bardsey Island formed part of the Newborough Estate, and between 1870 and 1875 the island's farms were rebuilt; a small limestone quarry was opened, and a lime kiln constructed.
 Carreg and Plas Bach are separate buildings, but the remaining eight were built as semi-detached houses, each pair with outbuildings set around a shared yard.
 The buildings are Grade II listed and, in 2008, Cadw approved a grant of £15,000 to cover the first phase of repairs.
 Only one of the original croglofft cottages, Carreg Bach, survives.
 Given the choice of a harbour or a new church, in 1875 the islanders asked the estate to provide a place of worship; a Methodist chapel was built.

 The island had a population of 90 by 1841.
 It had increased to 132 in 1881; by 1961 it had fallen to seventeen.
-The island's small school, opened in a former chapel in 1919 and closed in 1953.
-In 2019 there was a long-term population of eleven, of whom four lived on the island during the winter.
+By 2014, the population had dropped to eleven.
+In 2019 there was still a long-term population of eleven, of whom four lived on the island during the winter.
+By 2025, the population had dropped to three.
+The island's small school opened in a former chapel in 1919 and closed in 1953.

 The Bardsey Island Trust (Ymddiriedolaeth Ynys Enlli) bought the island in 1977, after an appeal set up by the Bardsey Bird and Field Observatory and supported by the Church in Wales and many Welsh academics and public figures.
 The trust is financed through membership subscriptions, grants and donations, and is dedicated to protecting the wildlife, buildings and archaeological sites of the island; promoting its artistic and cultural life; and encouraging people to visit as a place of natural beauty and pilgrimage.

 When, in 2000, the trust advertised for a tenant for the 440 acre sheep farm on the island, they had 1,100 applications.
 The tenancy was held by the Royal Society for the Protection of Birds; and the land is managed to maintain the natural habitat.
 Oats, turnips and swedes were grown; goats, ducks, geese and chickens kept; and there is a mixed flock of sheep and Welsh Black cattle.
 The RSPB pulled out of the agreement when the tenancy ended.